-In April, the U.S. Food and Drug Administration (FDA) introduced a new law on the sanitary transport of food as part of the new Food Safety Modernization Act (FSMA).
+In April 2016, the U.S. Food and Drug Administration (FDA) introduced a new law on the sanitary transport of food as part of the new Food Safety Modernization Act (FSMA).
 According to the new FDA food safety rule, shippers and carriers will be responsible for ensuring that proper temperatures were maintained for the duration of food transport within the United States.

 The sanitary transport rule results from a consultation process between government and the food and transportation industries which lasted over two years.
 The rule applies to both human and animal food transported in open and bulk containers.

 For the shipper, it means the company will have to provide proof that it maintained appropriate temperature controls at the shipping staging area prior to transferring the load to the carrier vehicle.

 The carrier must ensure that the food was delivered to the receiving location at the appropriate temperature.
 The receiver may, upon demand, request a report both from the shipper and carrier to confirm appropriate temperatures were maintained from point-to-point.

 One of the key responsibilities under the food safety rule is the proper refrigeration of food during transportation.
 Telematics and temperature tracking solutions can assist with fleet compliance to the new guidelines.

 Sample report showing min. and max. temperatures for different units.